 SiteGround account purchase was very pleasant.
 In the checkout, I was offered to buy the SG Site Scanner (made by a well-known Sucuri team) but nothing else than that.
 During the initial contact details submission, the API recognized that I’ve chosen the UK as a country and offered (not forced), to choose a different localization to suit me best.

-SiteGround had a distinct number of data center locations to offer.
+SiteGround reviews mention one thing which I would like to emphasize as well.
+That is a distinct number of data center locations made available.
 Three in Europe, one in Asia and one in the USA.
 This shows that SiteGround invests a lot to appeal to the customers around the world, as with those five locations they pretty much circle the entire world.

 After I chose my server and agreed to pay, SiteGround opened a proactive chat session where the agent kindly asked for my phone number in order to clarify the setup records.
 The agent then manually charged the account as soon as I let him proceed with it over the phone.
 The entire process took only a couple minutes.
 The agent was very polite and outgoing.
 He asked proactive and direct questions and kept me engaged throughout the whole conversation.